Using Bluetooth Devices (Windows 7)

 - On the Ports tab, check the box next to the port name you wrote down, and then click OK .
 This enables access to the printer via the Bluetooth serial port.
 Test the printer by printing from any application or file.

-Adding the Bluetooth icon to the notification area
+Adding the Bluetooth icon to the notification area in Windows 7

 To add the Bluetooth icon to the notification area in the lower right so you can quickly add a device or change Bluetooth settings, complete the following instructions: